jakelongo/sca-pi3/README.md

 ---

+# Test Plan

+### Single-core analysis

+Single core analysis models a *best case* scenario for an adversary where the DUT is not is not running any other user process.
+The target process affinity shall be fixed to a single core via the OS scheduler and the remaining cores clocked down to limit interference.

+Files in the `single_core`

+---

 Contents of this repo are as follows:

-* generatePatch.sh - generates the openssl.patch file

-* /openssl - OpenSSL 1.0.1s @57ac73f from
+* openssl/ - OpenSSL 1.0.1s @57ac73f from
   https://github.com/openssl/openssl.git

-* /wiringPi - WiringPi from https://github.com/WiringPi/WiringPi.git the
+* wiringPi/ - WiringPi from https://github.com/WiringPi/WiringPi.git the
   authors personal git was timing out

-* /featureTest - tests for implemented ARMv8 SoC features on both aarch32|64
+* featureTest/ - tests for implemented ARMv8 SoC features on both aarch32|64

 * openssl.patch - changes to the openssl source to aid in the SCA signal exploration phase

+* generatePatch.sh - generates the openssl.patch file (only for setup purposes)